 “Tell me about what you just read” is a quick prompt to see if students understood the text.
 This is also the perfect opportunity for asking higher-level questions to determine if students are able to make inferences, evaluate text, and make deep connections.
 Here are some comprehension prompts assessing for higher-level thinking that can be applied to a variety of texts:

 - What clues let you know how the character felt?

 - How would the book be different if it was written from the perspective of a different character?

-- What evidence can you find that shows _______?
+- What evidence can you find that shows _____?

 - What conclusions can you draw from this selection?

-When looking at a running record, a question to ask yourself is: "Are the strategies that I'm teaching being applied?"
+6. Evaluate the strategies being taught: When looking at a running record, a question to ask yourself is: “Are the strategies that I’m teaching being applied?”

-The running record should document a student's transfer of knowledge.
+The running record should document a student’s transfer of knowledge.
 If you have been teaching the students a specific strategy to help them when they encounter an unknown word, a running record will provide concrete evidence of application.
-For example, if you have been teaching students to switch the vowel sound (long/short) if the word doesn't sound correct, and a student substitutes "lick" for "like" during a running record ("I lick my bike"), then in this example they are not applying the strategy.
+For example, if you have been teaching students to switch the vowel sound (long/short) if the word doesn’t sound correct, and a student substitutes “lick” for “like” during a running record (“I lick my bike”), then they are not applying the strategy.
 It might be time to focus on another cuing system to help the student.